Aran Islands: History

 Little is known about the first inhabitants to cross over to the islands, but they likely came across in search of a safe haven from attack.
 The islands are made up of Carboniferous limestone and do not have naturally occurring topsoil.
 Early settlers augmented the soil with seaweed and sand from the shore.
 Drystone walls were built to protect the soil.
 Seven prehistoric stone forts are on the islands.
 Dún Aonghasa, on Inishmore, dates back to 1100 BC.

 Enda of Aran founded the Killeany monastery in Inishmore, AD 490.
 It became a centre of learning, piety, and asceticism.
 Also on Inishmore is Tempull Breccain, the fifth-century Church of Saint Brecan.
 A ringfort on Inisheer, called Dún Formna, became the site of a castle built by the O'Briens around the 15th century.
 Cromwell's soldiers destroyed the castle and all but two of the seven churches established by Brecan.

 The islands were briefly captured and held by Jacobite privateer Thomas Vaughan in 1693, whose crew plundered Protestant settlements there.

 The typical settlement was a clachan, a scattered cluster of small, single-storey cottages with thatched roofs.
 Typical clothing for an Aran man was homespun trousers and waistcoats made of grey or light-brown tweed; for women, a calf-length woven skirt along with a knitted sweater.
-Aran knitters were highly skilled..
+Aran knitters were highly skilled.
 In the 1820s, harvesting kelp was an important sideline to raise money for the land rents.
 Salvaging flotsam often produced wood for building and fuel..

 In 1898, John Millington Synge started spending his summers in the Aran Islands.
 His 1904 play, Riders to the Sea, is set on Inishmaan.
-He published The Aran Islands in 1907, based on his journals.
-All six of his plays are either set in or heavily influenced by his time in Aran.
+He published The Aran Islands - six plays set in or strongly influenced by his time in Aran.